 Step 2 - Go to the GitHub application settings page, click the "Authorized OAuth Apps" tab, and then choose "Revoke" from the "..." menu next to "Range".

 Step 3 - Return to the Range integrations settings page, click "Set this up" for GitHub, and make sure that you see the organization authorized (see the screenshot in the "Setup" section above).

 Once you successfully complete these steps, you can assign yourself a test issue in one of you organization's repositories.
-If it's working correctly, you should see this test issue show up as a suggestion in the "Daily check-in" screen in Range.
+If it's working correctly, you should see this test issue show up as a suggestion in your Check-in sidebar in Range.

 When an administrator connects GitHub via OAuth the scopes admin:org_hook and read:org are requested and used to add webhooks that notify Range of events.
 These permissions do not allow access to source code or the content of issues.